ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-3. Explain the bias variance tradeoff with the choice of k in k-fold validation?
+Q. Explain the bias variance tradeoff with the choice of k in k-fold validation?

 <details><summary><b>Answer</b></summary>